VoycerAG/gridfs-image-server/README.md

 Go Image Server
 ===============

 This program is used in order to distribute gridfs files fast with nginx.

+It has resizing capabalities and stores resized images in the gridfs filesystem as children of the original files.

 Compilation:
 -----